Your cycle is more than just your period

 After ovulation, progesterone is in charge.
 If your egg was not fertilised by sperm during ovulation, progesterone decreases again and your clever body starts to break down and shed the uterine lining.

 Suddenly annoyed at every little thing?
 Are you endlessly tired or suffering from insomnia?
 Feeling anxious with acne and sore boobs?

-PMS usually occurs because you have an oestrogen overdose in your body and symptoms range from mood swings and anxiety to cramps, acne and anger They can also include bloating, sleep disturbances, irritability and binge eating
+PMS usually occurs because you have an estrogen overdose in your body and symptoms range from mood swings and anxiety to cramps, acne and anger.
+They can also include bloating, sleep disturbances, irritability and binge eating.

 The leading ladies: Estrogen and Progesterone